BechirSellami/Face_detection_with_RetinaNet/README.md

-# Face Detection with RetinaNet
+# Face Detection with RetinaNet - work in progress
-In this notebook, the goal is to train RetinaNet using a ResNet-50 backbone on an extract from the FDDB dataset (Face Detection Data Set and Benchmark).

-RetinaNet is a popular single-stage detector which is accurate and runs fast.
-It uses a feature pyramid network to efficiently detect objects at multiple scales and introduces a new loss, the Focal loss function, to alleviate the problem of the extreme foreground-background class imbalance.
+In this notebook, the goal is train a RetinaNet model with a ResNet-50 backbone on an extract from the FDDB dataset (Face Detection Data Set and Benchmark).
+RetinaNet is a popular single-stage detector; It uses a feature pyramid network to efficiently detect objects at multiple scales and introduces a new loss, the Focal loss function, to alleviate the problem of the extreme foreground-background class imbalance.